SuperOfficeDocs/superoffice-docs/user-guide/en/includes/howto-compose-email.md

 ## Quick reply

-A quick reply is a pre-defined text that you can use in an e-mail message.
+A quick reply is a pre-defined text that you can use in an email message.
 It is similar to reply templates, but it is much easier and faster to create a quick reply.
 The quick replies you create will only be available to you.

 To create quick replies: